-There can be no assurance that such changes will be carried out in an orderly manner, or that a successor government or administration will not implement policies that have a material adverse effect on the economy of any particular country or PCF II Fund's investments in that country.
+There can be no assurance that such changes will be carried out in an orderly manner, or that a successor government or administration will not implement policies that have a material adverse effect on the economy of any particular country or the Funds' investments in that country.

 Certain countries in the Caribbean region undergo frequent changes in government.
 Over time, such changes may cause inconsistent economic policy and weaken the economic institutions and consequently the economic growth of such countries.

 In certain countries in the Caribbean region, any economic reforms enacted that lead to a more open market and encourage foreign investment may be curtailed or stalled by political opposition.
-Political opposition could lead to restrictions on foreign direct investment including limitations on investment returns, and such restrictions would have an adverse effect on PCF II Fund's investments.
+Political opposition could lead to restrictions on foreign direct investment including limitations on investment returns, and such restrictions would have an adverse effect on the Funds' investments.

 Territorial disputes and competing territorial claims exist among certain countries in the Caribbean region.
 These disputes may or may not break out into open hostilities or international crises.
-In the event such hostilities or crises do materialize, the investment climate in the affected countries could deteriorate and adversely impact PCF II Fund's investments.
+In the event such hostilities or crises do materialize, the investment climate in the affected countries could deteriorate and adversely impact the Funds' investments.